harshini1504/VoiceBox/README.md

-# 🎤 VoiceBox – Customer Feedback App
+# 🎤 VoiceBox – Customer Feedback Application

 A lightweight customer feedback management app where users can **sign in with GitHub**, submit feedback & feature requests, and upvote ideas from others.
 Admins can update the **status** of each item (Backlog → Now → Next → Later → Done).